Constitution of SBCC

 9.1.3 cause the money to be paid into the account opened under sub-rule 9.2 as soon as practicable after it is received.

 9.2 The committee is to open and maintain with an authorised deposit-taking institution accounts in the name of the Club.

 9.3 Except with the authority of the committee, a payment of an amount exceeding one hundred dollars ($100) is not to be made from the funds of the Club otherwise than by cheque or by electronic means drawn on the Club's accounts.

 9.4 The committee may provide the treasurer with an amount of money in an account from which the treasurer may make electronic transfers to meet current expenditure, subject to any conditions the committee may impose in relation to the expenditure.

 9.5 A cheque or electronic transfer is not to be drawn on the Club's accounts except for the purpose of making a payment that has been authorised by the committee.

-9.6 A cheque, other negotiable instrument, or electronic transfer is to be signed or authorized by any 2 of the President, Vice President or Honorary Treasurer, or in the absence of any such person, by any other member, or members, of the committee whom the committee nominates.
+9.6 A cheque, or other negotiable instrument, is to be signed or authorized by any 2 of the President, Vice President or Honorary Treasurer, or in the absence of any such person, by any other member, or members, of the committee whom the committee nominates.

 10.1 At any time, the Committee may (but is not required to) appoint a person as the auditor of the Club.

 10.3 The auditor is to hold office until the next annual general meeting and is eligible for re-appointment.